 These muffins are so versatile, you could totally change up the add-ins to suit your tastes.
 The original recipe calls for raisins, instead of coconut flakes, so you could try that.
 Or you could do dried cranberries, or switch out the bananas with apple sauce, or add some nuts… Really, the possibilites are endless!

 Do you use pre-ground or freshly-ground flour in your baking?
 Have you ever considered using a grain mill to grind your own flour?
-If you make these muffins, what other add-ins would you try?
-Please share in the comments!

 |Carrot-Oat Coconut Muffins||